Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/13_AUDIO.rst

 control; ANS: Adaptive noise suppression; AEC: Acoustic echo cancellation) algorithms to obtain better audio effects.

--  The parameters, sample_rate and mic_gain, and the initialization of NS, AEC, AGC and other algorithms will be setting at CMD_AUDIO_APPLY and CMD_AUDIO_SET_RESET.
+.. note :: The parameters, sample_rate and mic_gain, and the initialization of
+   NS, AEC, AGC and other algorithms will be setting at CMD_AUDIO_APPLY and CMD_AUDIO_SET_RESET.